-No, there are no continuing significant sources of contamination presently observed in OU I.
+No, there are no continuing significant sources of contamination presently observed in at the FHWMF.
+VOCs leaching out from the Current Landfill are attenuating to levels below AWQS several hundred feet south of the landfill.

-No, there were no unexpected detections of contaminants in 2010.
+No, there were no unexpected detections of contaminants in 2011.
 An analysis of the plume perimeter and bypass wells reveals no significant increases in VOC concentrations in perimeter and bypass monitoring wells; thus, the VOC plume has not grown and continues to be controlled.